adstriegel/cse34468-su24/hw/lab-04/lab4.md

 ## Part 2 - Extending MQTT

+**When copying over the mqtt-config.json file, make sure to define a `.gitignore` file that does not add the `mqtt-config.json` file.
+You can copy over the `.gitignore` file in the class repository for Lab 4 as a reference**

 Mimicking what we did in Lab 3, add in a JSON message that is sent each time that your loop executes if any of the values have changed.
 Include the temperature, humidity, and the settings for the respective heating and cooling elements (on or off) only if the temperature or humidity has changed.
 The JSON should only include the units in Celsius (do not write C, just known that the number is in Celsius).

 You should publish your information to the following topic: